Trust & Safety

 Clarity over fine print

 We aim to explain what happens to recordings, transcripts, and Echo data in plain language.
-If you want the technical details, we'll share them directly.
+If you want the technical detail, we'll share it directly.

 Access and sharing

 EchoVault is designed around invited access.
-You decide who can listen and who can interact with the Echo.
-The goal is a calm, controlled space for the people who need it, not a public profile.
+You decide who can listen, who can read transcripts, and who can interact with the Echo.
+The goal is a controlled family space, not a public profile.

 What we won't do